Tseipii89/ShakkiTekoaly-TIRALAB-Alkukesa2020/documentation/Weekly_report_2.md

 ## What has happened during week 2
 * The Pawn mocement rules have been added
+* Knight movement rules
-* Checkstyle, contious integration, jacoco added
+* Checkstyle, contious integration, jacoco added and corrections made

 ## Problems
 * I have started to notice small problems, if I haven't been careful about the refactoring of the classes.
 The classes become un-maintable very quickly.